 Chatbot customer service is a multifaceted sector, filled with customer purchases, requests, and appointments.
-With such a variety of tasks involved, professionals often wonder how to make customer service more efficient.
+With such a wide variety of tasks involved, professionals often wonder how to make customer service more efficient.

-• How AI is used in customer support services.
+- How AI is used in customer support services.

-• How Psycray has helped clients with customer support using AI.
+- How Psycray has helped clients with customer support using AI.

-• Ideas for how to best use AI customer service.
+- Ideas for how to best use AI customer service.

-• Concluding Thoughts.
+- Concluding Thoughts.

-How is AI used in customer support?
+How is chatbot customer service used in customer support?

 AI is often used to handle basic questions and concerns customers have in business settings across industries.
 For example, if a customer wants to know when they can expect their product to be shipped to their home, AI can give them an estimate based on the data they have about when the product was sent out, where it came from, where it’s going to, etc.

-How Psycray has helped clients with customer support using AI.
+How Psycray has helped clients with customer support using AI

-Psyray has improved business’ customer experience with AI in several ways.
+Psycray has improved business’ customer experience with AI in several ways.
 Here are a couple of examples:

 Psycray developed an email triage system that allowed a trade association that managed over 1,500 companies to handle a high email load.